 Learn how to draw a great looking Jacket with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Jacket.
+By following the simple steps, you too can easily draw a perfect Jacket.

 Jackets come in many shapes and sizes.
 Both men and women wear jackets, and they can be formal or casual in style.